DivyaJain-DataAnalyst/BiblioDrift/CONTRIBUTING.md

 ## Notes on Documentation

 - The main project overview lives in [PROJECT_DETAILS.md](PROJECT_DETAILS.md).
-- This repository does not use a separate TUTORIAL.md file.
 - If you need to explain setup or workflows, update this file or the README.

 ## License